 So I admit that I’m more of a city drivin’ small hatchback kinda girl but this sedan was a sweeeeeet ride compared to my 10 year old Ford Focus.
+It’s one of those cars that you might discover while having a look around the best used car dealer in Salina, KS, in Canada or anywhere around the world.
 Don’t get me wrong, my Focus has served me well and I’ve stuffed that thing with more pieces of furniture and whatever else you can think of but it was such a treat to drive a brand new car with all the bells and whistles, including that crazy self parallel parking and basically a mini laptop on the dash that I could talk to and it would just make stuff happen.
 Amazing.
 But most importantly it could hold all my stuff in the trunk – without putting the seats down – with room to spare.

 Fast forward 24 hours and after a smooth ride to Ottawa and a relatively painless booth set up the day of the big Etsy: Made in Canada show is here.
 The line up was CRAZY.
 This picture doesn’t even do it justice – this is just one angle of the line that wrapped around 3 sides of the huge arena.
 Let the shopping begin!